-The Liberator Awards highlight and acknowledge Ohio's leading abolitionists.
-During the past few years, each state has stepped up to the plate and worked hard to improve their grade card from Shared Hope International.
+The Liberator Awards highlight and acknowledge leading abolitionists across the United States.
+During the past few years, many have stepped up to the plate and worked hard to improve their grade card from Shared Hope International.

 Student / Student Group